botswin/BotCloud/examples/README.md

 # BotCloud Code Examples

-This directory contains ready-to-run code examples for connecting to BotCloud using various automation frameworks and programming languages.
+This directory contains ready-to-run code examples for connecting to BotCloud using various automation frameworks and programming languages for authorized privacy and fingerprint research.

 ## Quick Start